foundry-vtt-community/wiki.js/development/guides/handling-data.md

 title: Handling Data: Flags, Settings, and Files
 description: A primer on the different ways to handle data in Foundry VTT.
 published: true
-date: 2021-06-17T15:02:08.857Z
+date: 2021-06-25T14:33:18.293Z
 tags:
 editor: markdown
 dateCreated: 2021-03-25T15:03:13.490Z
 ---

 This article is primarily geared towards Module development, but Systems can make use of its contents as well.
-It largely ignores the options for data storage that Systems have that come with being able to control Entity types via the system template.json.
+It largely ignores the options for data storage that Systems have that come with being able to control Document types via the system template.json.

 ## Data Storage Flowchart